Home Reports UK Pet Supplies Ecommerce Industry Report

 Organic Social for UK Pet Supplies Stores

-Instagram's contribution to total traffic among UK pet supplies e-commerce stores has undergone a sharp and sustained contraction over the past 14 months.
-In April 2025, Instagram accounted for 10.1% of average total traffic, delivering approximately 1,142.9 visits per store.
-By May 2026, that share had collapsed to just 3.6%, with average Instagram traffic falling to 355.7 visits — a decline of roughly -68.9% in absolute traffic volume over the period.
-The steepest single drop occurred between January and February 2026, when Instagram's share fell from 6.6% to 3.4% in a single month, suggesting an algorithmic or attribution-level disruption rather than a gradual organic fade.
+Instagram's contribution to total traffic among UK pet supplies e-commerce stores has undergone a sharp structural decline over the past 14 months.
+In April 2025, Instagram accounted for 10.1% of average total traffic (1,142.9 visits), but by June 2026 that share had fallen to just 3.9% (333.6 visits) — a drop of -6.2 percentage points year-on-year.
+The steepest compression occurred between January and February 2026, when the Instagram traffic share collapsed from 6.4% to 3.4% in a single month, suggesting a meaningful algorithmic or attribution shift rather than organic audience decay.

-Despite this traffic erosion, posting cadence has actually increased.
-Stores in this segment are now publishing an average of 3.0 posts per week on Instagram, up from 2.6 per week the previous month (+0.36 posts/week).
-With an average engagement rate of just 0.03% across the segment, this increased output is not translating into meaningful audience interaction.
-The follower base skews heavily toward smaller accounts: 147 stores have under 10k followers, 81 sit in the 10k–50k band, and only 5 have surpassed 250k.
-This long-tail distribution limits the organic reach ceiling for the majority of players and helps explain why volumetric traffic from Instagram remains modest even at peak periods.
+Despite this traffic contraction, posting behaviour has started to recover.
+Stores in this segment averaged 4.0 posts per week on Instagram in June 2026, up from 3.1 the previous month — a +29.8% increase.
+The broader segment average sits at 3.2 posts per week, and an average engagement rate of just 0.027% signals that higher posting volume is not yet translating into meaningful audience interaction.
+The follower base skews heavily toward smaller accounts: 175 stores hold under 10k followers, 90 fall in the 10k–50k range, and only 5 stores have built audiences exceeding 250k.
+This concentration at the lower end explains in part why aggregate traffic contributions remain modest even as activity picks up.

 Website Performance for UK Pet Supplies Stores